wfp/designsystem/docs/component-2-navigation.md

 {% endhighlight %}

 ### Breadcrumbs
 _Breadcrumbs_ are a special kind of _segmented control_ component; a simple and minimal way to give users a hint at your site or application's structure.
 They also provide an important context in relation to user's current location within your content.
-Breadcrumbs should be displayed just below the masthead, possibly on their own, with appropriate spacing to stay visible.
+Breadcrumbs should be displayed just below the header, possibly on their own, with appropriate spacing to stay visible.

 <!-- <div class="notice">
   <h6 class="title">Note</h6>